-Chimney breasts and fireplaces

-Repair category 1

-Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+Chimney breasts and fireplaces Repair category 1 Notes All flue linings should be checked, repaired if necessary and swept prior to fires/appliances being reused.
+A number of fireplaces within the property have been blocked over and are no longer in use.
+It is assumed that the chimneys are adequately vented with the chimneys capped.
+Ventilators should be fitted to prevent the build- up of dampness within the chimney flue.

 Internal decorations

 Repair category 1

-Notes The property is in good decorative order.
+Notes The property is in fair decorative order.

 Cellars

 Repair category N/A

-Notes Not applicable.
+Notes None.

 Electricity

-Repair category 1
+Repair category 2

 Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
+Aspects of the electrical installation are mixed lines and the system should be checked as a precaution by a registered electrician and upgraded if necessary